paolomainardi/hugo-lyra/README.md

 <script src="{{ $script.RelPermalink }}" integrity="{{ $script.Data.Integrity }}"></script>
 ```

-{{< notice info >}}
-The client code bundles the Lyra search index code to ensure that generated index is compatible on the client and server side; you do not need to import it separately.
+> The client **code bundles the Lyra search index** code to ensure that generated index is compatible on the client and server side; **you do not need to import it separately**.

-The limitation of this approach is that you cannot change the Lyra version.
+> **The limitation** of this approach is that you cannot change the Lyra version.
-{{< /notice >}}

 Once instantiated, you'll find a new global object on the `window.HugoLyra` global object you can use to implement your search engine.